LittleB0xes/LDtkBridge/README.md

 # LDtkBridge
 A bridge between LDtk and DragonRuby

 ⚠️ Not all capabilities of LDtk 0.9.3 are supported, this is a work in progress.
-I add things to it according to my needs
+I add things to it according to my needs.
+Migration to 1.1.x is in progress

 ~~Currently~~ Now, LDtkBridge ~~only supports one tileset (which will evolve later)~~ several tilesets, but it still a work in progress...